huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [Start where you are.
 Use what you have.
 Do what you can.](https://www.goodreads.com/quotes/9743989-start-where-you-are-use-what-you-have-do-what) Focus on what you can control.
 Your time will finally come.
 The things you've been waiting for will finally come.
 Just keep your perseverance and patience.
 Remember: [A man who is a master of patience is master of everything else.](https://www.goodreads.com/quotes/7564496-a-man-who-is-the-master-of-patience-is-the)

 In this life journey, you will fail many times, but you will be really right once.
-You will have lots of troubles in life, and most of which will never happen.
+[The things you want in life will come to you, but only when you are ready for them.](https://x.com/SahilBloom/status/1791072978840567866) Remember: You're not where you want to be just because you have not done what is necessary and required yet.

 You are always just one good decision away from being in a better place tomorrow—just focus on the next decision.
 [Just begin.
 Solve one problem.
 Then solve the next one.
 And the next one.
 Eventually you will solve all problems.](https://www.youtube.com/watch?v=mDYCLFE86Po)